 Anyone can dance.
 Everyone needs exercise.
 Zumba™ gives us permission to do, move, feel in outside-the-box ways, with side effects like better mental, emotional, and physical health and resilience.
 I love sharing interesting, weird things about the songs I teach and the moves I use, sometimes talking back to current events with my playlist so we get a chance to work out our feelings as well.

 My motto is “Sweat Yourself Silly.”
 My other motto is “Fun First, Fitness Follows.”
 My class is called “Happy Dance with KRS-10” and yes, we actually do the Snoopy Dance.

 What’s Behind my Dance Evangelism…

-When I made a commitment to myself to exercise well, and often, I was better able to keep it by leading others in the most enjoyable workout ever.
+When I made a commitment to myself to exercise well, and often, I determined to keep that commitment by leading others in the most enjoyable workout ever.
 (Here’s an article about how Zumba helps with writing.)

 And now a literary shout-out: is Zumba the Bandaloop come to life?